DUI and Child Endangerment

 - Bus drivers

-If the child was your own, you will face scrutiny by the Pennsylvania Department of Human Services Office of Children, Youth, and Families.
-You may find yourself fighting to keep your child and any of its siblings with you.
+If the child involved in the incident is your own, the Pennsylvania Department of Human Services Office of Children, Youth, and Families may initiate an investigation.
+This could lead to a prolonged fight to retain custody of your child and their siblings.

 DUI With Child Endangerment Penalties

-Pennsylvania law calls for first-time offenders to be required to perform 100 hours of community service and to pay a fine of $1,000 or more.
-Second-time offenders will go to jail for one to six months and pay a fine of at least $2,500.
-For a third or subsequent conviction, the jail term is six months to two years.
+Pennsylvania has stringent laws regarding DUI with child endangerment.
+As a first-time offender, you may face 100 hours of community service and a fine of $1,000 or more.
+For second-time offenses, jail time of one to six months and a fine of at least $2,500 are mandatory.
+Third or subsequent convictions can result in a jail term of six months to two years.

 Free ConsultationYou will never find us short of knowledge & commitment